pywbem/pywbem/docs/appendix.rst

-As noted in pywbem issue https://github.com/pywbem/pywbem/issues/3022 tests with OpenPegasus under high indication loading have indicated that occasionally the WBEM server receives a zero length response immediatly after sending the indication.
-This is treated as an error and the retry process started.
+As noted in pywbem issue https://github.com/pywbem/pywbem/issues/3022 tests with OpenPegasus under high indication loading have indicated that occasionally the WBEM server receives a zero length response immediately after sending the indication.
+This is treated as an error and the retry process is started.
 If any timeouts or time checks in the listener, (ex. very short times in tests between received indications) these timeouts could be interpreted as lost indications when, in fact, OpenPegasus will wait 30 seconds and then retry the indication that the server thought